rustinphares/pdf2htmlEXwiki/Introduction.md

  - HTML focues on multimedia, user interaction, network optimization.

 What would you do if you want to show some PDF-quality contents online ?
- - [Lazy] To let user download or read with the plugin, which lead to terrible user experience.
+ - [Lazy] To let user download or read with the PDF/Flash/other plugins, often leads to terrible user experience, inconsistent themes etc.
  - [Easy] To convert PDF pages into images, then embed into HTML pages, which produces either blurred text or monster sized files/network cost.
 Also text are logically lost, readers cannot perform searching or copying.
  - [Clever] Still to convert PDF into images, but with hidden text layer and images with different resolutions.
 This is actually a pretty good solution (only) when you have powerful server and high-capacity networks.
  - [Good#1] To use Javascript to parse and render the PDF.
 Server is relieved, but all burden comes to the client-side, if you care.